Joaquim-Keloglanian/II.3510_2526_G2_CICD_Mobile/SETUP-GUIDE.md

 ### 🎉 You’re Done!

-Once you have filled in all the `TODO` sections in the `.yml` file, commit your changes and push to the `main` branch.
+Once you have filled in all the `TODO` sections in the `.yml` file, commit your changes and push to the `exercise` branch.
 This will trigger your first CI/CD pipeline run!

 If you need help, ask your CI/CD group or check the official documentation.